sole/cmpsr/README.md

 - basic midi export
 - OFFLINE!!! aka has to work on a plane

+### MVP/WIP todos

+- 'build' system a la audio-tags so I just have to include a .js and a .css
+- data binding cell<->real data

 ## to experiment with

 - chords (using names)